Analyzing Ubiquiti (UI) & The Competition

 |2.48

-Ubiquiti has a beta of 1.44, indicating that its stock price is 44% more volatile than the S&P 500.
-Comparatively, Ubiquiti’s competitors have a beta of 1.12, indicating that their average stock price is 12% more volatile than the S&P 500.
+Ubiquiti has a beta of 1.44, suggesting that its share price is 44% more volatile than the S&P 500.
+Comparatively, Ubiquiti’s competitors have a beta of 1.12, suggesting that their average share price is 12% more volatile than the S&P 500.

 Profitability